riffraff169/traefik-links/README.md

 curl -H 'Host: traefik.example.com' https://<IP>/api/http/routers -k | jq '.[].rule'
 ```

+It also queries /api/entrypoints to map entrypoints to protocols (tls/https and port).

 My personal setup has a LetsEncrypt cert, but since I'm querying on the internal IP and the cert is for the external dns name, it doesn't match, and requires the `-k` (or `--insecure`).

 It takes a yaml config file with some parameters.
 An example has been provided.